delta-exchange/slate/source/includes/_rest_api.md

 ---

 <h1 id="ApiSection" class="section-header">Rest Api</h1>
-This section documents the latest v2 api for trading on Delta Exchange.
+This section documents the latest(v2) api for trading on Delta Exchange.
 The REST API has endpoints for account and order management as well as public market data.

+If you are looking for the old api documentation, here is the link to [v1 api](https://github.com/delta-exchange/slate/blob/master/source/includes/_rest_api_v1.md) docs (now deprecated).

 REST API ENDPOINT URL